Sequential Thinking MCP server

 Stats

-The Sequential Thinking MCP Server provides a tool for dynamic and reflective problem-solving through a structured thinking process.
-It helps break down complex problems into manageable steps while allowing revision and refinement of thoughts as understanding develops.
+The Sequential Thinking MCP server provides a powerful tool for dynamic and reflective problem-solving through a structured thinking process.
+It helps break down complex problems into manageable steps while allowing revision and refinement as understanding develops.

 Features